thanosWebDev/react-project-myreads/README.md

 # MyReads: A Book Tracking App

 This App is part of "React Nanodegree Program" and "React Fundamentals" course project.
+In this web-app you can search for books and add them to your library in three different shelves.
+Books can be moved from one shelf to another or can be deleted from the library.

 ## How to run the App